Delano, Wichita, Kansas: History

 Thanks to the availability of inexpensive land under the Homestead Act of 1862, settlers purchased land across the Arkansas River from Wichita, Kansas.
 These settlers named their new community Elgin.
 In 1870, Elgin became a cattle shipment point on the Chisholm Trail and began to grow.
 In March 1871, local residents renamed the town Delano after Columbus Delano, Secretary of the Interior under President Ulysses S. Grant.
 Hotels, saloons, and other new businesses opened over the next two years along with a post office and a toll bridge across the river to Wichita.
 Unlike Wichita, Delano had no law enforcement.
 As a result, it became an area center of drinking, gambling, and prostitution for cowboys working in the cattle trade.
 Gunfights occurred as well, including a fatal and locally famous incident between two saloon keepers in 1873.
 In the late 1870s, the cattle trade relocated west to Dodge City, and Delano’s period as a rowdy cowtown ended.

 Wichita annexed Delano in 1880, and it became locally known as West Wichita.
 An economic boom a few years later triggered residential development.
 Streets in the neighborhood were named after prominent settlers.
 New businesses opened as well, including a watch factory.
 Garfield University, later repurposed as Friends University, opened in Delano in 1887.
 By the end of the decade, however, the city had entered an economic recession, and many locals went bankrupt.

 Development returned in the early 1900s with renewed growth in manufacturing and the oil industry.
 In the 1920s, Wichita became a center of aircraft manufacturing, and several companies opened facilities in Delano.
 These included Travel Air in 1925 and Cessna in 1927 as well as smaller companies such as the Wichita Blue Streak Motor Company, Hilton Aircraft, and Yunker Aircraft Company.
 By the 1930s, the majority of Delano consisted of modest residential property built during the preceding three decades.

 In the early 1930s, the Ackerman Island sandbar located in the middle of the Arkansas River was moved westward to become the west bank of the current river.
 The former baseball stadium on Ackerman Island was razed, so a new baseball field was built, Lawrence Athletic Field, later Lawrence–Dumont Stadium, which opened in Delano in 1934.
 That same year, the city government had the Ben F. McLean Memorial Fountain built in the neighborhood to commemorate McLean, a former mayor.

 In the 1950s and 60s, businesses and retailers began to leave the neighborhood since the aircraft industry relocated elsewhere in the city.
 By the 1990s, the area had entered a period of modest decline.
 In 1999 and 2000, neighborhood organizations and the city government collaborated to develop and implement a revitalization plan, including infrastructure investment and new business development.
 Since, Delano’s business district has become a booming local shopping and entertainment area marketed as the Historic Delano District.

 In November 2018, the city government had Lawrence-Dumont Stadium demolished.
-Construction of its replacement, Riverfront Stadium, began soon thereafter and finished in August 2019.
+Construction of its replacement, Equity Bank Park, began soon thereafter and finished in August 2019.